SpikeInterface/probeinterface/doc/overview.rst

 This package also provide:
   * read/write to a NEW format (hdf5 based)
-  * read/write function to existing format
+  * read/write function to existing format (PRB, CSV, spikeglx, mearec, ...)
   * plotting example
   * generator of simple shape